-Wide-body trailers are equipped with Nev-R-Lube bearings.
+Wide-body trailers, 25 foot and larger, are equipped with Nev-R-Lube bearings.
 Dexter's Nev-R-Lube bearings are comprised of opposed tapered roller bearing cones sealed inside of a precision ground, one-piece double cup arrangement.
 These bearings are designed with a small amount of axial end-play.
 The end-play is essential to the longevity of the bearings service life.